kp-bit/xblinds/README.md

 - full

 The returned status messages are:
+- close
 - open
+- half
+- full
+- "hostname" is not connected
+- Reconnected
-- closed
+- Rebooted

 ### Thingiverse

-If you want to 3D print this project, go to Thingiverse to download the STLs (link coming shortly):
+If you want to 3D print this project, go to Thingiverse to download the STLs here: https://www.thingiverse.com/thing:4792584

 Here's the xblinds unit assembled: (I'd recommed desoldering the LED's on the ULN2003 stepper driver if you print the case in white filament, you'll know why when you see it).